2007 St. Louis Cardinals season

-The St. Louis Cardinals 2007 season was the team's 126th season in St. Louis, Missouri and the 116th season in the National League.
+The 2007 St. Louis Cardinals season was the 126th season for the St. Louis Cardinals, a Major League Baseball franchise in St. Louis, Missouri.
+It was the 116th season for the Cardinals in the National League and their 2nd at Busch Stadium III.

 The season started with the team trying to defend their 2006 World Series championship.
 During the offseason, the Cardinals were faced with the challenge of handling their starting rotation.
 Four of their five starters were free agents, including Jeff Suppan (the 2006 NLCS MVP), Jeff Weaver (the winning pitcher in the World Series Game 5 clincher), Mark Mulder, and Jason Marquis.
 In the end, Suppan, Weaver, and Marquis all signed with other teams.
 The Cardinals signed Mulder, who ended the 2006 season on the disabled list, to a new two-year contract, but Mulder remained on the disabled list after undergoing shoulder surgery.

 To replace the departed pitchers, the Cardinals promoted Adam Wainwright, who spent 2006 in relief and took the closer's job from injured Jason Isringhausen, to the rotation.
 They signed free agent pitcher Kip Wells to fill another spot.
 The team entered 2007 with a rotation of Chris Carpenter, Wells, Wainwright and Anthony Reyes, with reliever Braden Looper assuming the fifth starter's role until Mulder's return.

 In contrast with the rotation, the rest of the team remained stable.
 Every member of the Cardinals' playoff bullpen remained under contract for 2007, though the Cardinals signed free agent relievers Ryan Franklin and Russ Springer for reinforcement and middle reliever Josh Kinney suffered an injury in spring training that required Tommy John surgery and forced him to miss the entire 2007 season.
 Every position player for the Cardinals returned in 2007 except for midseason acquisition Ronnie Belliard, who signed as a free agent with the Washington Nationals.
 To replace Belliard, the Cardinals signed Adam Kennedy, a former Cardinal who was traded to the then-Anaheim Angels for Jim Edmonds in 2000, and was teammates with current Cardinals David Eckstein and Scott Spiezio when they won the 2002 World Series with Anaheim.

 In spring training, the Birds were 16–10–3 with a team batting average of .255 and a 2.29 team ERA.
 Attendance at Roger Dean Stadium was 102,619.
-As of 2022, this was the Cardinals last losing season.
+This was the Cardinals last losing season, until 2023.